tom-seddon/acorn_mos_disassembly/docs/refresh.md

 # version history

-Version history is as follows, including the version currently in development (which is not available from the releases page, but can be built from the code in the repo if you want to try it).
+Version history is as follows, including the version currently in development (which is not available from the GitHub releases page, but can be built from the code in the repo if you want to try it).

 All 3 variants are built from the same code, and are released together, so the version numbers for all 3 variants stay in sync.

+(Versions A, B and D aren't available from the GitHub releases page, but you can build them yourself from the code in the repo if you want.)

 ## G (under development)